Borehole yield testing

 - Attached spreadsheets show measurement intervals and required info.

 - Pump must have suitable power drive and have the correct pumping capacity.
-Needs to be managed properly!
+This needs to be managed properly!

 - Pump inlet must be at the main water strike.
 If this is not known, install the pump 3 – 5 m from the bottom of the hole.